 The first two floors include a comprehensive conference facility, which offers 15 meeting spaces with comfortable, ergonomic furnishings; flexible meeting configurations; comprehensive and customizable meeting packages, and simple-but-flexible pricing.
 The large meeting hall inside the facility can accommodate banquet-, conference-, and auditorium-style seating for audiences of various sizes.
-The third floor includes classrooms, skills labs, and computer labs for training through VC's Workforce & Continuing Education Department, including the Academy of Lifelong Learning.
-The Law Enforcement Academy is also located at the Center.
+The third floor includes classrooms, skills labs, and computer labs for training through VC's Career & Technical Education-Continuing Education Department, including the Academy of Lifelong Learning.